This article may contain compensated links.

 The country’s currency is the euro from January 2023.

 Make sure you get some euros in cash.
-Still lots of commerce only accept cash payments, so don’t rely on credit cards.
-This goes for some private accommodation, restaurants, cafés, public transport, and even some local ferries.
+Although cards are widely accepted in bigger cities, still some commerce only accept cash payments, so don’t rely on credit cards.
+This goes for some private accommodation, restaurants, cafés and public transport.
+In smaller places cash is 100% king.

 Visas

 Croatia is part of the European Union and of the Schengen area, so check whether you need a visa.
 Some nationalities will get a visa-free permit to stay for 90 days in any 180-day period.
-You will just get a stamp in your passport when you enter any country that’s part of Schengen, and every country you visit within the Schengen area will add to the 90-day validity.
+You will be electronically registered when you enter any country that’s part of Schengen, and every country you visit within the Schengen area will add to the 90-day validity.
 Some other nationalities will need to apply for a visa in a Croatian Embassy, Consulate, or an accredited tourist agency.
 Check the official government website for more info.
 You can also send an email to vize@mvep.hr if you have any questions about the process.

 Keep in mind: Even thought the country is internationally known as Croatia, its real name is Republika Hrvatska (I know, its hard to see the connection!)

 In my sustainable travel guide I went on and on about choosing trains over any other form of transportation.
-Well, it pains me to say it, but in Croatia you should forget trains, and use buses instead.
-Trains are ridiculously slow, inexplicably expensive, and don’t really do a good job connecting the country.
+Well, it pains me to say it, but in Croatia you should forget trains, and use buses instead –it’s how I still travel between cities most of the time.
+Trains are slow, often expensive, and not very practical for most routes.

 Croatia is also a perfect destination for road trips.
 If you can rent a car, that’s be the best way to move around.
 You’ll have a lot more flexibility, and you’ll get to stop in smaller villages in between your destinations.